John Lennon celebrated with release of commemorative stamp

 NEW YORK (AP) — John Lennon’s iconic moptop, round glasses and grin will now adorn a U.S. stamp.

-Yoko Ono, and she and Lennon’s son, Sean Lennon, were in New York City’s Central Park on Friday to celebrate the U.S. Postal Service’s release of a stamp honoring the late Beatle.
+Lennon’s widow, Yoko Ono, and their son, Sean Lennon, were in New York City’s Central Park Friday to celebrate the U.S. Postal Service’s release of a stamp honoring the late Beatle.
+Hundreds of Beatles fans gathered for the event.

+“I know that my father would have been really thrilled to be accepted, officially in this way, on a stamp,” said Sean Lennon.
+“About as official as it gets, I think.”

+The commemorative stamp features a photo of Lennon taken in 1974 on the roof of his Manhattan apartment building by photographer Bob Gruen, who also spoke at the event.
+The stamp is designed to look like a 45-rpm record sleeve.

 Most Read Nation & World Stories